uzh-rpg/IROS2019-FPV-VIO-Competition/README.md

 ## Deadline

-The **deadline to submit the estimated trajectories and report is Sunday, September 1, 2019.
+The **deadline to submit the estimated trajectories and report is October 1, 2019.
 Follow [this link](https://form.jotformeu.com/91574387123360) to submit**.

 ## Table of Contents: